There is a specific, reliable pattern on r/PMP: “I scored 80%+ in PMI Study Hall. I felt ready. I failed the real exam.”

 What to do

-Next time you see an option that involves involving a higher authority, assume it’s wrong unless the stem explicitly says the PM has already tried lower-level resolution.
-Default to “facilitate first” on every People-domain question.
+Next time you see a higher-authority option, assume it’s wrong.
+Unless the stem says the PM already tried lower-level resolution.
+Default to “lead the conversation first” on every People-domain question.

 Bias 2: Process-over-people bias